ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 The IETF Secretariat should back up those at the same time as it is backing up the GitHub repositories.

-{{?I-D.thomson-github-bcp}} has more discussion of backing up and archiving.

 # Security Considerations

 An attacker who can change the contents of Internet Drafts, particularly late in a working